Diversity, Equity & Inclusion

 In initiatives to date, we have established an organization for the promotion of diversity in the Human Resources Division to create a foundation for welcoming diverse human resources.
 To enable all employees to be motivated at work and actively participate in the workplace, we continue to move forward with awareness reform and workstyle innovation.

-Especially to promoting understanding toward Diversity and Inclusion, since 2015, the JAL D&I Lab (former JAL Nadeshiko Lab), a cross-departmental project, including Group companies in its remit, conduct independent research in addition to seminars and workshops.
+Especially to promoting understanding toward DEI, since 2015, the JAL D&I Lab (former JAL Nadeshiko Lab), a cross-departmental project, including Group companies in its remit, conduct independent research in addition to seminars and workshops.

 JAL's Diversity and Inclusion(Japanese)